s0md3v/s0md3v.github.io/_posts/2023/2023-03-23-learn-everything-quickly.markdown

 ### In the end

 Going to back to the initial part of the blog where I shared how I know about so many things.
 The reason is the kind of content I consume online.
 It is undeniable that the internet has become a second reality for most young people.
-You should carefully choose what you look at the internet because your experiences shape you.
-My YouTube feed is full of humour, video games, hip-hop and knowledge.
+You should carefully choose what you look at on the internet because your experiences shape you.
+My YouTube feed is full of humour, video games, hip-hop and knowledge - they are the things that **actually** matter to me.
 I am not following any brain-dead influencers, vlogs or anything like that.

 In my earlier articles, I have made it clear that I do not preach the "productive" lifestyle some people do.
 The reason why I have written this blog is to help people understand that minimal effort can improve their lives in so many ways.